xemantic/xemantic.com/ai/workshops/slides/index.md

 ---
 ## What you will learn?

-- **AI Development**: particular techniques of programming against LLM systems
+- **AI Development**: particular techniques of programming for LLM integration
 - **Cognitive Science**: the psychological and philosophical foundation of a technique
 - **Kotlin**: particular Kotlin idioms used in the source code